benalavi/waveform/README.md

 Image creation depends on `chunky_png`, which has a faster native library called `oily_png` which will be used if availble.

     $ sudo gem install oily_png

+NOTE: If `ruby-audio` fails to compile and you have `libsndfile` available, it may be because of this: http://stackoverflow.com/questions/19919640/ruby-audio-1-6-1-install-error-with-installed-libsndfile-1-0-25

 CLI Usage
 =========